NCAR/ncar-python-tutorial/README.rst

 (Using Matlab requires building the Matlab Python API; see scripts/build-matlab-api.
 Scripts are setup to use API's built in ~/matlab-python or ~mclong/matlab-python.)

+To use one of these environments, we need to activate it using the command ``conda activate ENV_NAME``, and to deactivate an environment, we use ``conda deactivate``.

 Once you've created the above environments, you will need to run the ``post_build`` script in order to build JupyterLab extensions.